 The pull is its brutal, funny and frank, almost forensic examination of the human condition.
 Sex Education tackles all the big topics that threaten to overwhelm us now.
 The tragedy of teenage poverty, what it is really like to go through an abortion when you are only sixteen years old, and how to be comfortable in your own skin whether you are gay, straight or you just don’t know.
-The actors make the quest dazzling and absolutely unmissable, all to a ‘youthquake’ soundtrack running around our brains.
-If you want to feel alive or to know yourself, watch Sex Education. it lays bare how messed up and over-analytical we poor earthlings are.
+The actors make the quest exquisitely embarrassing, brutal, funny, heartbreaking and absolutely unmissable, all to a ‘youthquake’ soundtrack running around our brains.
+If you want to feel alive or to know yourself, watch Sex Education.
+This essential drama lays bare how messed up and over-analytical we poor earthlings are.
 Angst is such fertile ground for comedy and everyday tragedy.

-Sex Education is the best coming of age drama since The Breakfast Club, Pretty in Pink or Fast Times at Ridgemont High.
+Sex Education is the best coming of age drama since The Breakfast Club, Pretty in Pink or Almost Famous.

 But wait a minute.
 How can teenagers be this messed up living in the garden of Eden?
 But they are.
 Problems are problems whether you live in a countryside pile or a caravan garlanded by green fields.
 Sex Education gets straight to the heart of all the things that are so terribly wrong in society right now and some things that are right too.

 Let’s get the bad stuff out of the way first – teenage homelessness, persecution, mental health, poverty, inequality, intolerance, addiction, gender identity, bullying, sex-shaming and undeserved wealth and status defined by handbags and scary eyebrow jobs, not by talent, ability, passion or kindness.